maxludden/supergene-v2/books/book10/md/chapter-3102.md

 Plus, in Jade Wall City, Steel Scene was not able to randomly go and murder someone.

-Han Sen said anything.
+Han Sen didn't say anything.
 He looked a bit murderous.
 It was as if he had just made a decision.

 Han Sen decided to live with Feng Fei Fei.
 He did not try to slow this process down.
 He had Jiang Shi and Mister Yang pack their bags.
 They went to the castle in Jade Wall City that Feng Fei Fei lived in.